-- resolved.
-To accomplish this, the revenue cycle electronic medical records (EMR).
-The problem - need for medical records.
+With a traditional revenue cycle model in place, the RCM denial team would use a low-tech means to notify the HIM department of the need for medical records.
 For example, they might fill out a form on a SharePoint site or in Word and email or fax it to the HIM department.
 The HIM department would receive the request and place it into a general records request queue.
-Typically, there is no way for the reguester to indicate that the record is needed in five days in order to ensure timely filing of the denial and proper reimbursement.
+Typically, there is no way for the requester to indicate that the record is needed in five days in order to ensure timely filing of the denial and proper reimbursement.